Are you thinking about adding a group coaching program to your services?

 With so many different pieces of the puzzle, it can be confusing where to start.

-All four tips above 👆🏽 will help set your group coaching program up for success from the start!
+All four tips above 👆🏽 will help you launch your group coaching program with a sense of ease from the start!

 *The information presented in this blog post is for educational & informational purposes only.
 This should not be a substitute for customized legal advice from a licensed professional in a private setting.
 If you need legal advice, please consult with an attorney.
 This is not a law firm.